watem-sedem/watem-sedem/docs/input.rst

 Parcel connectivity grasstrips
 ******************************

-The parcel connectivity grasstrips expresses the reduction of the upstream area at boundary between a parcel and a grasstrip.
-It is an integer value between 0 and 100.
-The reduction on the upstream area is applied when the target pixel is of the land cover 'grasstrip' (-6).
+The 'parcel connectivity grasstrips' expresses the reduction of the upstream area (:math:`A_{pixel}`) at the boundary between a parcel and a grasstrip.
+It is an integer16 value between 0 and 100.
+The reduction on the upstream area is applied when the target pixel is of the land cover 'grasstrip' (:ref:`Parcel map value<prcmap>`: -6).
 The default value for this parameter is 100.

 .. math::